metadataframes/basex-rdf/README.md

 Currently, `basex-rdf` includes an XQuery library module, `basex-rdf.xqm`, and two XSLT stylesheets, `process.xsl` and `postprocess.xsl`.
 The first stylesheet (`process.xsl`) normalizes the raw XML parse tree, and the second exposes some simple abstractions for querying the RDF data.
 The XQuery library module acts as a controller for calling the stylesheets.

 ### Namespaces
-The parser component of the combined Java/XQuery module is bound to the namespace `http://basex.org/modules/rdf/Graphs` (here bound to the prefix "graphs").
+The parser component of the combined Java/XQuery module is bound to the following namespace:

+`http://basex.org/modules/rdf/Graphs` (here bound to the prefix "graphs")

-The XQuery library module takes the namespace `https://metadatafram.es/basex/modules/rdf/graphs/` (here bound to the prefix "basex-rdf").
+The XQuery library module takes the follwing namespace:

+`https://metadatafram.es/basex/modules/rdf/graphs/` (here bound to the prefix "basex-rdf")

 ### Functions
 ```